 • "Should I take GWM if my campaign has lots of trash?" — this pillar.
 Answer: take it for the kill-trigger cascade too; the bonus is far from rounding error against minion waves.

-• PAM reaction attacks — the polearm opportunity attack on enemies entering reach is encounter- level (positions, AI, movement) and doesn't fold into a single DPR number cleanly.
-Rough approximation: add + <reaction_count> · E[reaction_attack] per round for whatever rate your encounter generates.
+• PAM reaction attacks — the polearm opportunity attack on enemies entering reach is encounter-level (positions, AI, movement).
+Add + <reaction_count> · E[reaction_attack] per round for whatever rate your encounter generates; the engine returns the per-attack DPR number so the composition is a single multiplication.

 Build your own queue